Carlo Kriekels, Co-founder and Executive Director, JD, LL.M.

 Daniel dropped out of Lincoln High School as a freshman, became gang-involved and ran away from home.
 He was married by age 18 and by 30 he had six children.
 He eventually turned his life around, completed his GED, started his own construction company and volunteered as a sports coach.
 In 1999, Lincoln High School, struggling to reduce gang activity, asked him become the school’s community / attendance liaison and a coach.
 Daniel searched the streets to bring the non-attending kids back to school, placed negative peer leaders in small alternative schools and increased parent involvement.
 His hands-on model combined with the street-credibility earned as a result of his background has helped him connect with and help turn around many “lost kids”.
 In 2006, the YESS Institute piloted its peer-mentoring model at Lincoln HS with Dan Medina serving as the School Liaison for the program.
 Dan worked closely with the YESS Institute to create the current blueprint for the YESS Mentoring program; he is responsible for attendance strategies such as our log sheet, home visit policy and mentee/parent attendance contract.

-Abraham Céspedes, Program Manager at West High School
+Vince Trujillo, Program Manager at North High School

-Sara Sankovich, Program Manager at Scott Carpenter Middle School
+Sara Sankovich, Program Manager at Scott Carpenter Middle School, Middle School Team Lead

 Sara was born and raised in Ohio, where she studied music education at Bowling Green State University.
 After graduating, she taught general music and reading to elementary and middle school students.
 While there, she created several curricula, including the course of study for low-level readers in grades 6-8.
 In 2011, she moved to Thornton and continued educating kids of all ages about personal financial literacy.
 As Program Manager at Scott Carpenter Middle School, Sara is looking forward to facilitating The YESS Institute’s curriculum and focusing on providing meaningful learning opportunities to the students there.